Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 \Cref{fig:results.training} contrasts the fitting quality of the numerical baseline and $\mathcal{F}_{6,8}(\cdot)$ over the entire learning data set.
-These results confirm that the error-correcting function aids in closing the gap between the estimated and the reference level-set values during semi-Lagrangian advection. \Cref{tbl:results.training.stats} supports this observation.
+These results confirm that the error-correcting function aids in narrowing the gap between the estimated and the reference level-set values during semi-Lagrangian advection. \Cref{tbl:results.training.stats} supports this observation, where MaxAE corresponds to the maximum absolute error.
 Our neural network helps reduce the MAE by $91\%$ and lowers the maximum error by a factor of $2.4$ in $\mathcal{D}'$.
-These figures ratify that the conventional scheme in \crefrange{eq:SLLevelSetValue}{eq:SLIntermediateVelocity} can benefit from data-driven corrections even though we cannot represent $\bar{\varepsilon}$ exactly.
-The following classic tests verify these benefits by showing how $\mathcal{F}_{6,8}(\cdot)$ contributes to offsetting numerical dissipation and decreasing artificial mass loss.
-The experiments include rotating and deforming a circle under the effect of divergence-free velocity fields and solving a couple of instances of the Stefan problem.
-For compatibility with $\mathcal{F}_{6,8}(\cdot)$, we have discretized $\Omega$ using quadtree Cartesian grids with unit-square macrocells and $\ell_c^{\max} = 6$ (i.e., $h_c = 2^{-6}$).
+These figures corroborate that the conventional scheme in \crefrange{eq:SLLevelSetValue}{eq:SLIntermediateVelocity} can benefit from data-driven corrections even though we cannot represent $\bar{\varepsilon}$ exactly.

+The following tests verify whether $\mathcal{F}_{6,8}(\cdot)$ can offset numerical dissipation and decrease artificial mass loss in physical simulations.
+These experiments include rotating and deforming a disk, measuring the effect of tangential shear flows, and solving two instances of the Stefan problem.
+For compatibility with $\mathcal{F}_{6,8}(\cdot)$, we have discretized $\Omega$ using quadtree Cartesian grids with unit-square macrocells and $\ell_c^{\max} = 6$.
 Also, we ensure the simulations meet the conditions in \cref{fig:Sample} by enforcing $CFL = 1$ and scaling velocity fields to fit within the unit ball (i.e., $\Delta t = h_c$) whenever possible.
-For consistency, we reinitialize $\phi(\vv{x})$ every time step using ten iterations as noted in \Cref{subsubsec:DataSetGeneration}.
+For consistency, we reinitialize $\phi(\vv{x})$ every time step using ten iterations, as noted in \Cref{subsubsec:DataSetGeneration}.
+In all cases, we measure the level-set error norms defined by